Shunpei Uto

-Shunpei Uto (鵜藤 俊平, Utō Shunpei) was a Japanese former freestyle swimmer who won two medals at the 1936 Summer Olympics.
+Shunpei Uto (鵜藤 俊平, Utō Shunpei) was a Japanese freestyle swimmer who won two medals at the 1936 Summer Olympics.

+Biography

 Uto endured much hardship after World War II and deposited both his medals to a pawnshop to get some money for living.
 He later found a job in general affairs at the Niigata Nippo company.

 After retiring he moved to Chiba Prefecture to do agriculture.
+Uto is deceased.